Nugman/satisfactory-server-aws/README.md

 ## Credits

-This project is a fork of [Karl Nicoll's](https://github.com/karlnicoll/satisfactory-server-aws) fork of [Dan Fey's](https://github.com/feydan) satisfactory-server-aws project ([link](https://github.com/feydan/satisfactory-server-aws)).
+This project is a fork of [Karl Nicoll's](https://github.com/karlnicoll/satisfactory-server-aws) fork of [Dan Fey's](https://github.com/feydan/satisfactory-server-aws) satisfactory-server-aws project.
 Most of the credit should go to them for the initial effort.

 ## FAQs

-### Why would I use AWS when I can host for free on my own computer?
+### Why would I use a dedicated server when I can host for free on my own computer?

 * If you want to allow friends to play on your server without you, you will have to always leave your computer on and the server running continuously, even if you are not playing.
 Having it on the cloud frees up your hardware.
 * Your computer may not have enough resources to host the server and play at the same time.
+* You may not want to punch a hole into your internet security by exposing an open port to the internet via port forwarding.

+### Why would I choose AWS over a dedicated game server hoster?

+AWS is has a pay-per-use model, so you just pay when you and/or your friends are actual playing and the server instance is running.
+Especially when you only play occasionally, AWS might be cheaper than a dedicated server that keeps running 24/7.

 ### How much does it cost?